ast-grep/ast-grep.github.io/website/advanced/faq.md

 :::

 :::tip Found inconsistency?
 If you find the inconsistency between CLI and Playground, please [open an issue in the Playground repository](https://github.com/ast-grep/ast-grep.github.io/issues).
+Contribution to update the Playground parser is warmly welcome!
 :::